Free expat tax extension icon

 Below, we break down the main visa types with what they’re for, who they suit, where to apply, how much they cost, and how long they last – so you can find the best fit for your plans.

-Dutch-American friendship treaty (DAFT) visa
+Dutch–American Friendship Treaty (DAFT) visa

-The DAFT visa allows US entrepreneurs to start a business in the Netherlands under the Dutch-American Friendship Treaty.
-It isn’t labeled as its own separate visa type on the official website, rather it is considered under the self-employed residence permit and it can be for any small business or freelance work.
+It isn’t labeled as its own separate visa type on the official website; rather, it is considered under the self–employed residence permit and can apply to any small business or freelance work.

 Required documents: